lgpcappiello/lgpcappiello.github.io/teaching/index.md

 ## Department of Mathematics & Statistics at Sacramento State
 ### Assistant Professor
-Spring 2021 office hours TBA (or by appointment).
+My S21 office hours are TBD (or by appointment).
 #### Spring 2021 (online)
 Material for all sections is on [Canvas](https://csus.instructure.com/).
 - STAT 1 Introduction to Statistics